 One may assume people to be in a coma after years; however, this is rare.
-They are most likely in a vegetative state or minimally conscious state and cannot fully function at a decent level unless they attend physical therapy.
+They are most likely in a vegetative or minimally conscious state and cannot fully function at a decent level unless they attend physical therapy.

-The term describes a situation in which a patient looks asleep and unaware; however, they are still alive but lie with their eyes closed.
-Additionally, a head injury diagnosis coupled with a coma lasting longer than a few weeks typically remains rare.
+A deep coma is a severe and lengthy state where one may not recover consciousness resulting from injury, sickness, abnormal blood pressure, or poisoning.
+The term describes a situation in which a patient is asleep and unaware; however, they are still alive but lie with their eyes closed.
+A head injury diagnosis and a coma lasting longer than a few weeks are rare.

 Extreme trauma causes one’s brain to essentially ‘shut down.’
 Experts compare it to holding one under a drug such as general anesthesia.
-Patients with severe brain injuries and long term brain damage who do not feel this naturally are sometimes put into a medically-induced coma (with anesthetic medicine, such as propofol) to give their body sufficient time to heal and regain normal motor responses after discontinuing life support equipment.
+Patients with severe brain injuries and long-term brain damage who do not feel this naturally are sometimes put into a medically-induced coma (with anesthetic medicine, such as propofol) to give their body sufficient time to heal and regain normal motor responses after discontinuing life support equipment.

-Though it appears they might be awake and have reflexes like yawning, grunting, or crying, the awakened person often responds in odd ways, including talking with unrecognizable words, moving the head, or smiling at nothing, having an altered appearance, or even causing a scene.
+Though it appears they might be awake and have reflexes like yawning, grunting, or crying, the awakened person often responds in odd ways, including talking with unrecognizable words, moving the head, smiling at nothing, having an altered appearance, or even causing a scene.